Tips to Not Over-Pack Your Diaper Bag - Baby Chick

 • Buy diaper bag essentials and keep them separate from your “home essentials.”
 Instead of trying to pack it every time you leave the house, keep your bag filled and replenish it once you get home.

-• Buy travel-sized items to put in the bag instead of full-sized ones.
-You can even throw a handful of wipes into a Ziploc bag before leaving the house to save on space.
+• Buy travel-sized items instead of full-sized ones to put in the bag.
+To save space, you can even throw a handful of wipes into a Ziploc bag before leaving the house.

 • Make sure you pack for the weather.
 If it’s warm outside, you probably don’t need those extra layers for your baby.

-• Keep any oversized coats, baby blankets, or winter wear out of the bag and inside the car until you need them.
+• Keep any oversized coats, baby blankets, or winter wear out of the bag and inside the car until needed.

 Share